Acute Aortic Dissection

 Overview

-Aortic dissection is the most common catastrophe of the aorta, 2-3 times more common than rupture of the abdominal aorta.
+Aortic dissection is a life-threatening condition in which there is a tear in the aorta intimal layer, resulting in separation of the layers of the aortic wall.
+[1] This vascular condition is the most common catastrophe of the aorta, 2-3 times more common than rupture of the abdominal aorta.
 When left untreated, about 33% of patients die within the first 24 hours, and 50% die within 48 hours.
 The 2-week mortality rate approaches 75% in patients with undiagnosed ascending aortic dissection.

 Stanford classification

-The Stanford classification divides dissections into 2 types, type A and type B. Type A involves the ascending aorta (DeBakey types I and II); type B does not (DeBakey type III).
+The Stanford classification divides dissections into two types, type A and type B, on the basis of the extent of the dissection.
+[2] Type A involves the ascending aorta (DeBakey types I and II); type B does not (DeBakey type III); it arises distal to the left subclavian artery.
+[3]

 This system helps to delineate treatment.
-Usually, type A dissections require surgery, while type B dissections may be managed medically under most conditions.
+Usually, type A dissections require surgery, whereas type B dissections may be managed medically or endovascularly under most conditions.

 DeBakey classification

-The DeBakey classification divides dissections into 3 types, as follows:
+The DeBakey classification divides dissections into three types, as follows:

 • Type I involves the ascending aorta, aortic arch, and descending aorta